NagisaSato/Unit_3_project/README.md

 | 22          | upload all neccessary information on github           | have all sections ready for submission                                  | 15            | April 23               | -        |

 # Criteria C: Development

+## Existing tools
+- KivyMD Library
+- SQLite
+- Relational databases
+- Python OOP

+## Techniques used
+- if statements
+- constructing a GUI with Kivy

-Below is the code for the neccesary screens to operate the app
+Below is the code for the neccesary screens to operate the app:
 ```py
 ScreenManager:
     id: scr_manager